 Harouna: Hey there, I’m Harouna Camara: creative director and co-founder of Tictales.

-Christophe: We both make narrative-driven interactive fiction for mobile devices for the current generation.
+Christophe: We both make mobile narrative games for the current generation and publishing with Kwalee as our partner.

 Tell us a bit about your journey into the games industry.
 Any influences?